virtual-world-framework/vwf/README.md

 **Install on Windows**

-- Download and run the [VWF Windows Installer](http://download.virtualworldframework.com/files/VWF_Windows_Install.exe) and run the executable.
+- Download and run the [VWF Windows Installer](http://download.virtualworldframework.com/files/VWF_Windows_Install.exe).

 For more complex installations, such as working on VWF core, please see our [Installation Instructions](http://www.virtual.wf/web/docs/install.html).